openjournals/joss-infra-docs/docs/inara.md

 # Inara

 Inara is a software package designed to create publishing artifacts for Open Journals submissions.
-It uses Pandoc and custom templates to generate PDF, HTML, JATS, and Crossref XML files.
+It uses Pandoc and custom templates to generate PDF, TeX, HTML, JATS, and Crossref XML files.

 Inara is used in the JOSS reviews through a Docker image run by [a custom GitHub action](./github-actions.md#publishing-artifacts).